pragnyanramtha/lecture/lesson 1.md

-hard work is more valuable than talent
+Hard work is more valuable than talent.

-talent is great if you have it and there are 10x developers out there where things just click on a much higher level
+Talent is great if you have it, and there are 10x developers out there for whom things just click on a much higher level.

-but programming is a skill very similar to playing a musical instrument or juggling
+But programming is a skill very similar to playing a musical instrument or juggling.

-for most people you totally suck at first then you feel like a genius when

-you code your first program then you realize you totally suck again and this pattern goes on and on forever in an infinite loop
+For most people, you totally suck at first.
+Then you feel like a genius when you code your first program.
+Then you realize you totally suck again, and this pattern goes on and on forever in an infinite loop.

-learning is supposed to be painful in fact i believe that you need pain to grow when learning a guitar you need to put your fingertips through a lot of pain before you build calluses
+Learning is supposed to be painful.
+In fact, I believe that you need pain to grow.
+When learning a guitar, you need to put your fingertips through a lot of pain before you build calluses.

-in programming you'll have to bang your head against the keyboard a bunch of times until you figure out how to make these error messages go away
+In programming, you'll have to bang your head against the keyboard a bunch of times until you figure out how to make these error messages go away.

-so if you don't have talent

-be prepared to embrace the hard work now
+So if you don't have talent, be prepared to embrace the hard work.

-since we have recently completed your mid exams , i appreciate the hard work all of you have put in, though i also think that this might be a good time to take a step back and realize where we are right now. and see what we have learnt as a whole
+Now, since we have recently completed your mid-exams, I appreciate the hard work all of you have put in, though I also think that this might be a good time to take a step back and realize where we are right now and see what we have learned as a whole.
  [[how to actually learn to code]]